 The Bell Slip Sand Barren Preserve

-Select Volunteers Needed at the Bell Slip Preserve During Italian Heritage Festival
+Volunteers Needed at the Bell Slip Preserve During Galbani Italian Heritage Festival

 The Outer Harbor Management Group, which is responsible for Outer Harbor activities this summer, has agreed to let the Our Outer Harbor Coalition provide volunteers to help manage parking away from the Bell Slip Sand Barren Preserve and to introduce visitors to the Preserve during the Italian Heritage Festival.
 The Festival runs Thursday through Sunday and is open daily from 11am until 11pm.
-We need a select group to help prevent parking at the Sand Barren and to help direct visitors around the site.
-The Our Outer Harbor Coalition has no relationship with the Italian Festival and is acting solely on behalf of the Sand Barren Preserve.
-If you are interested and or available at any time during the event, we are scheduling.
-Shifts can be as short as 1 hour, or longer.
+We need a select group to host visitors and explain the purpose of the conservation area.
+If you are interested and or available at any time during the event, we are scheduling. .

 More Information on the Italian Heritage Festival CLICK HERE